It’s Official: Colorado’s New Cybersecurity Law Takes Effect

 As with other data protection laws, organizations are exempted from breach notification requirements if the breached data is protected by encryption (assuming that the encryption key was not compromised in the same breach).

-If your organization does business in Colorado, PKWARE’s Smartcrypt can give you the capabilities you need in order to keep personal information safe from internal and external cyber threats.
+If your organization does business in Colorado, PK Protect can give you the capabilities you need in order to keep personal information safe from internal and external cyber threats.
 See it in action now.